Speakeasy security/procurement: where can I get SOC 2 Type II / ISO 27001 docs and an enterprise SSO + audit log checklist?

 Steps:

-How does Speakeasy’s security posture compare to building and hosting MCP/SDK infrastructure ourselves?
+How does Speakeasy’s security compare to typical in‑house API/MCP implementations?

 Expanded Explanation: